1. What is the difference between PRS for Music and PPL?

 Please note that a PPL licence will not be required if you only feature live bands, or in the unlikely event that the recorded music you play is not controlled by PPL.
 A PRS for Music licence is not required in the unlikely event that the only music you play, either recorded or during live events, is not controlled by PRS for Music.

-5. How will the joint licence be administered?
+4. How is the joint licence administered?

 - For community buildings with an annual income of £10,000 or less: £44.50 per annum (subject to annual adjustment for inflation)